 Raman returned from his visit to England and Europe and started experiments to study how light behaved when it passed through various substances.
 On February 28, 1928, one of the experiments gave a clear result.
 Light of only one colour was passed through a liquid, but the light that emerged had small traces of another colour.
-This meant that the molecules in the liquid were changing the colour of the light passing through it.
-This discovery created a sensation around the world and was named the Raman Effect.
+This meant that the molecules in the liquid were changing the colour of some of the light.
+This was the first discovery of the Raman Effect and was named the Raman Effect.
 In 1930, CV Raman became the first person from Asia to be awarded a Nobel prize in any field of science.
 The date of the discovery, February 28, is now celebrated as National Science Day in India.
 The Raman Effect has been very useful in many areas of science.
 It was found that when light was passed through a substance, a series of colours were seen that could be thought of as a finger print of the substance.
 This idea has been used in chemistry, medicine, biology and many other areas of science.
 It is called Raman Spectroscopy.

 Recently, people have used the idea to make a device called Raman Scanner.
-It can be pointed at a substance to tell what it is.
-Police have begun to use this scanner to find out if people are carrying banned substances.
+It can detect if a substance is toxic or not.
+It is also used in the security to find out if people are carrying banned substances.
 Simply brilliant, Raman was a man of extraordinary ability.
 He passed his tenth standard when he was just 11 years old.
 At 15 he had a degree, with gold medals in Physics and English.
 By the time he was 19 he had an MA.
 Professors at college used to allow him to skip science classes because they knew he didn't need them.
-In addition to being brilliant, Raman was also intensely curious about the world around him.
-We saw how his curiosity about the colour of the sea led to the discovery of the Raman Effect.
-Similarly, his as anger print of the substance.
+In addition to being brilliant, Raman was also interested in various aspects of the world around him.
+His natural curiosity about the colour of the sea led to the discovery of the Raman Effect.
+Similarly, his curiosity led to a wide range of other discoveries.
+When he came to England he was as anger print of the substance.
 This idea has been used in chemistry, medicine, biology and many other areas of science.
 It is called Raman Spectroscopy.